The ‘Rape Melania’ Sign Hoax of Jack Posobiec

 Buzzfeed’s scoop got picked up by multiple outlets, and attracted a lot of attention because it seemed to expose one of the most inexcusable actions on the part of anti-Trump protesters to, in fact, be the work of a vocally pro-Trump troll.

 There were no half-hour-long Periscope videos from Jack after the Buzzfeed story ran; just terse denials posted to Facebook and Twitter, without any additional criticism or commentary.
-(Though he did broadcast a Periscope video titled “Responding to Today’s Dramedy,” where he didn’t respond to the accusations.)
+(Though he did broadcast a Periscope video titled “Responding to Today’s Dramedy,” where he didn’t actually respond to the accusations at all.)
 According to Posobiec, Buzzfeed’s story was merely “a complete fake news hit piece made up by my haters.”

 Buzzfeed runs a complete fake news hit piece on me made up by my haters, after they did same to President Trump.
 Hey, I’m in good company!